Using Mulch or Decorative rock in Nanaimo, BC

 When choosing a color, pick a hue that accents or coordinates with your home.
 Brick houses look great with brown or red mulch.
 The darker the color, the better brightly colored flowers will stand out in your design.
 Remember, though, that black products tend to reflect heat, so choose a lighter color if you live in a warm region and are concerned with overheating your plants.

-When it comes to sprucing up your landscape and improving your plants’ environment in a short period of time, adding mulch is a simple and speedy solution.
+When it comes to sprucing up and improving your plants’ environment in a short period of time, adding mulch is a simple and speedy solution.

 Wood Chips, Nuggets, or Bark